openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model_General.md

   --disable_gfusing     Turn off fusing of grouped convolutions --enable_concat_optimization
                         Turn on Concat optimization.
-  --move_to_preprocess  Move mean values to IR preprocess section --extensions EXTENSIONS
+  --move_to_preprocess  Move mean values to IR preprocess section.
+It
+                        DEPRECATED parameter.
+  --extensions EXTENSIONS
                         Directory or a comma separated list of directories with extensions.
 To disable all extensions including